On the role of fractional Brownian motion in models of chemotaxis and stochastic gradient ascent: Discussion

 When substrate geometry was introduced, the interplay between curvature-induced biases and temporally correlated noise revealed a similar pattern.
 On paraboloid substrates, geometric effects promoted circumferential motion that hindered progress toward the source, yet higher values of $H$ mitigated this constraint, allowing trajectories to cross level sets and approach the global maximum.
 This demonstrates that persistence not only confers robustness against noisy chemotactic fields but also counterbalances directional biases imposed by geometry, broadening the relevance of our findings to settings where topography and curvature influence cell behavior.

 Finally, incorporating secondary chemotactic cues transformed the system from one of independent explorers to a coupled population.
 Once a subset of trajectories reached the source and secreted the secondary signal, recruitment of additional particles accelerated, leading to swarming-like behavior.
 Comparison of hitting-time distributions showed that this cooperative mechanism amplifies the benefits of temporal correlations, shifting probability mass toward shorter times and increasing the fraction of successful trajectories.
 These results align with well-established biological relay mechanisms, such as cAMP signaling in \textit{Dictyostelium} and LTB4-mediated swarming in neutrophils, and underscore how cell populations can exploit both intrinsic motility correlations and intercellular communication to achieve robust collective navigation.

-Beyond biological implications, these findings also have relevance for optimization and sampling.
-Fractional Brownian motion, by balancing persistence with stochastic exploration, provides a mechanism for escaping local maxima while ensuring global discovery within finite time horizons.
-The addition of interacting dynamics via secondary signaling resembles distributed algorithms in which local discoveries are broadcast to accelerate collective convergence.
-Together, these perspectives suggest that structured stochasticity may be leveraged not only in cell biology but also in computational settings where robustness to noise and efficiency of exploration are critical.
+Although these systems rely on genuinely spatio-temporal chemotactic fields in {\it vivo}, \textit{Dictyostelium} chemotaxis has also been investigated experimentally in controlled {\it in vitro} settings with stationary or near-stationary gradients~\cite{Amselem:2012}.